cometbft/cometbft/docs/references/config/config.toml.md

 hostname resolves to multiple IP addresses, the timeout is spread over each consecutive dial, such that each is given an appropriate fraction of the time to connect.

-Setting the value to `"0s"` disables timeout.
+Setting the value to `"0s"` disables the timeout.

 ## Mempool
 Mempool allows gathering and broadcasting uncommitted transactions among nodes.